Sport Psychology vs. Mental Performance, Mindset Coaching & Mental Skills Training: What’s the Difference?

 • Support athletes with both clinical and performance-related concerns

-Even at the highest levels of sport, there is widespread confusion around terminology.
-Some of the most well-known professionals who work on the mental side of performance are often referred to as “sport psychologists” — but are actually mental performance coaches or mental skills consultants.
+Even at high levels of sport, there is often confusion around terminology.
+Many professionals working on the mental side of performance are referred to as “sport psychologists,” when in reality they may be mental performance coaches or mental skills specialists.

 What Is Mental Performance Coaching?

-Mental performance coaching is about helping athletes build the skills to perform at their best — under pressure, after setbacks, and when it counts most.
+Mental performance coaching focuses on helping athletes build the skills needed to perform at their best — under pressure, after setbacks, and when it matters most.

 • Confidence